LSEG-API-Samples/Article.RDP.VSCode.ThunderClient/README.md

 ### <a id="http_post"></a>Creating HTTP Post Request

 The next step is creating the HTTP Post request example.
 We will use the RDP Symbology API as an example API call.
-The API enables customers to map from external identifiers to a Refinitiv PermID and to navigate between a wide range of identifiers.
+The API enables customers to map from external identifiers to a LSEG PermID and to navigate between a wide range of identifiers.

 Firstly, let's create a new folder name *Symbology* inside the RDP APIs Collection by clicking the *...* menu and choose the *New Folder* option.
 Then create new variables ```rdp_version_symbology``` with ```v1``` value.